 I was very confused by that comment, but I would always have people tell me over the years, and it made me worry.
 I remember asking my mom “Is that a bad thing?”
 As I am now in my twenties and my faith in Christ has strengthen beyond belief, I have realized that the comment I was given was the best compliment I could ever receive.

 I wrote about how I do not want to date the “typical” church going guy, but now it’s time we flip the tables.

 Anyone can tag themselves with a label, and “Christian” is the most popular one to tag yourself with.
-Being a follower of Christ is not just a label, it’s a relationship, and that is where we see the different between a godly woman and a the typical Christian woman.
-Yes, we are Christians, but our faith doesn’t just stop there, but it goes deeper than the label.
+Being a follower of Christ is not just a label, it’s a relationship, and that is where we see the different between a godly woman and a the typical Christian woman, for a godly woman must pick up her cross and follow Him.